denmark111/Stocker/README.md

 Crawled news article datas are feeded through AWS Comprehend API and then processed.
 Processed data can be received via JSON data format.

+AWS Comprehend could be used with AWS Translate to provide wide variety of language support.

 ### Visualization with JavaScript

 Collected datas from the AWS Comprehend are trimmed and organized to be displayed.